vidhanio/maceats/README.md

 # MacEats

-We have developed a full-stack reimplementation of the horror of <https://maceats.mcmaster.ca/>.
+We have developed a full-stack reimplementation of <https://maceats.mcmaster.ca/>.
 Using Rust on the backend, and the groundbreaking Next.js 13 on the frontend, we have fabricated 3 essential components to solve this issue.

 ## [The Crate](/crate)